Tom Snijders

-Tom A. B. Snijders (born 26 September 1949) is professor of Statistics in the Social Sciences at Nuffield College, Oxford, one of the constituent colleges of the University of Oxford (since 1 October 2006).
+Thomas Augustinus Benedictus Snijders, often simplified as Tom Snijders (born 26 September 1949) is professor of Statistics in the Social Sciences at Nuffield College, Oxford, one of the constituent colleges of the University of Oxford (since 1 October 2006).
 He is also professor of Methodology at the University of Groningen, a position he has held for more than twenty years.

 Career

 Tom Snijders was born in Tilburg, a son of Jan Snijders, professor of Psychology at Groningen University from 1949 to 1980, and Nan Snijders-Oomen, an internationally well-known child psychologist (author of the SON nonverbal intelligence test, 1943, 1978, 1991).

 Snijders grew up in the province of Groningen, in the northern part of the Netherlands.
-He was awarded a cum laude Ph.D. in Mathematics, specializing in mathematical statistics, for his thesis Asymptotic optimality theory for testing problems with restricted alternatives.
+He was awarded a cum laude Ph.D. at the University of Groningen in mathematics, specializing in mathematical statistics, for his thesis Asymptotic optimality theory for testing problems with restricted alternatives.
+His thesis advisor was Willem Schaafsma.
 Since 1985 he worked as a professor of various forms of mathematics serving social science.
 He was part-time professor of Mathematical Sociology at Utrecht University from 1989-1992 and is an honorary senior fellow of the University of Melbourne in Australia.
 Stockholm University made him an honorary doctor in 2005, as did Paris Dauphine University in 2011.
 In 2007 Snijders became correspondent of the Royal Netherlands Academy of Arts and Sciences.
 In 2008 Snijders was awarded the Order of Knight of the Netherlands Lion.

 Many of his former Ph.D. students and postdocs have found academic positions and are at the forefront of their terrain, including Roel Bosker, Marijtje van Duijn, Roger Leenders, Chris Snijders, Albertine J. (Tineke) Oldehinkel, Rafael Wittek, René Veenstra, Marcel van Assen, Christian Steglich, Miranda Lubbers, Per Block, and Nynke Niezink.